nicolelun/my-portfolio/_projects/waiting/waiting.md

 video-sequence: https://www.youtube.com/embed/W4AIBOCpNTU
 ---

-This liminal place disrupts the balance between sensing a presence and seeing it.
+This liminal place disrupts the balance between seeing a presence and sensing it.
+Originally inspired by the anticipation of death, this video explores the tension of waiting for the unknown.

-_Note: This video was originally created for surround sound.
-When viewing it, please unmute your device._
+_Note: This video was created for surround sound.
+To get a feeling of the experience, please unmute your device._